hquang1999/OpenFlow_With_WMN/Documentation/RYU_Controller.md

 ### Running w/ Better GUI

-You can run RYU with the default GUI but it'
+You can run RYU with the default GUI but it's too bare bones.
+I recommend you use this GUI instead: [https://github.com/martimy/flowmanager](https://github.com/martimy/flowmanager)